Need a Passport, Travel Visa, or Immigration Consultation?

-If applicant has indicated on their application that they have visited, or has an entry or exit stamp from Turkey, in order to avoid potential delays applicant must provide a personal letter stating the exact dates, and purpose of travel to either or both of those countries.
+If applicant has indicated on their application that they have visited, or has an entry or exit stamp from Turkey or Pakistan, in order to avoid potential delays applicant must provide a personal letter stating the exact dates, and purpose of travel to either or both of those countries.

 For applicants who have previously held Chinese visas, the Embassy and consulate offices often request copies of previous visas.

 If the previous visa is in the current passport there is no action required.

 If the visa was in an old passport, please include either the old passport or clear color copies of the visas from the old passport.
 If applicant does not have the old passport, applicant may write a letter addressed to the Chinese Embassy explaining why they cannot provide copies of the old visas (such as previous passport lost, stolen, damaged, etc).
 Applicant must sign and date the letter.

 Although applicant may be submitting documents along with other family members, when submitted to an embassy or consulate, applications are treated individually.
 If applicant is under 18 years old, please view the following link.

 If applicant is former Chinese or Taiwanese citizen, applicant must submit previous Chinese passport or proof of previously issued Chinese visa.